Architecture

 Concept

-What is the close relation between the main voluminous halls A, B, C, D and E and the layout of the group of conference rooms?
-How should the lobby, which connects these, work?
-Rafael Viñoly's answer to these questions was to place the lobby in the center, then a diagram containing main spaces evenly distributed on the grounds in a logical layout.
+How should the main large Halls A, B, C, D and E and their closely-related conference rooms be placed?
+What kind of lobby do we need to connect these?
+Rafael Viñoly’s answer to these questions was to place the lobby in the center, with the main spaces evenly distributed on the grounds in a logical layout.

-Each hall is isolated on the west side of the grounds, which minimizes vibration noise, aligned in order of size from the north side.
-The largest hall E is located in a two-level underground atrium, and is visually integrated with the Underground Concourse space so that its considerable size is not conspicuous.
-The group of conference rooms are arranged in a three-level belt shape as a block on the border of the grounds on the JR side.
+The halls hover on the west side of the grounds to minimize impact from vibration and noise, aligned in order of size from the north side.
+The largest Hall E is located in a two-level underground atrium, and visually integrated with the Underground Concourse space so that its considerable size is not overly conspicuous.
+The conference rooms are arranged in a three-level belt-shape block along the property line by the JR train tracks.

-The lobby space, which evenly connects the distributed layout of the main facilities, is visually integrated with the Plaza formed at the foot of the four halls in order to create a single artistic object that overflows with light and shines as a single space, and is covered in transparent glass to create the impression of a larger public space.
+The lobby space, with evenly-distributed connections to the dispersed main facilities, is visually integrated with the Plaza formed at the foot of the four halls to create a single artistic object as a space that radiates and overflows with light, and covered in transparent glass to create the impression of a larger public space.

-Each hall faces the Plaza and is designed for a completely open feel, which is maximized in regard to the quiet public space of the Plaza.
-The space is closed off to the outside but opened on the inside to preserve the quiet atmosphere required of such a facility.
-Some visitors have mentioned that the building is closed off from the outside, and this is the reason why.
+The lobbies of each hall face the Plaza and are designed to maximize their open feel to the quiet public space of the Plaza.
+The space is closed to the outside but opened on the inside to preserve the quiet atmosphere required of such a facility.
+Some have mentioned that the building feels closed from the outside, and this is the reason why.

 Awards